dhanasekars/python-microservices/README.md

 `Spent 30 minutes`

-- Set up route and todo route that returns  hardcoded value
+- :thumbsup: Set up route and todo route that returns  hardcoded value
-- Unable to have the todo route as a seprate module from main
+- :thumbsdown: Unable to have the todo route as a seprate module from main

 </details>

-:joy:

-`:joy:`

 <details>
     <summary> Day 0: Template</summary>